microsoft/IIoT/HOL/IOTHubPiHackathon/2/README.md

   - Under Device ID, create a custom Device ID.
 Enter in a device ID eg. MyRaspberryPi.

   - Leave the Authentication Type as Symmetric Key.
+  (Note: Communication between IoT devices and the IoT Hub can be secured using two methods.
+In these labs, we will use SAS based tokens but a higher level of security can be provided through the use of X.509 based certificates.
+See the following for best practices on securing your [IoT Architecture] (https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-security-deployment).

-  - Select Auto Generate Keys under Authentican Key.
+  - Select Auto Generate Keys under "Authentication Key".

-  - Select Apply.
+  - Click "Apply".
       <p align="center">
          <img src="/HOL/IOTHubPiHackathon/images/CustomDeviceParams.jpg"/>
       </p>

   - Take note of your Device ID, as you will need this later.
 Feel free to use the parameters template provided earlier.
+  - Click "Close"

   - As a final step in this lab, add a high temperature limit to your physical device.
-    - Select the checkbox of the physical device you created..
+    - Click the checkbox of the physical device you created.
-    - Select "Jobs".
+    - Click the "Jobs" button.
     <p align="center">
        <img src="/HOL/IOTHubPiHackathon/images/twinTag1.jpg" />
     </p>